Tailor on Ten Review; The Best Tailor in Bangkok

 Now I had no idea there were so many options on a bespoke suit.
 Wow!
 From the shape of the cuffs, lapels, folds, lining, initials, length, depth, breadth, how many cufflinks, what type, the shape of the holes for your buttons, the colour/texture/shape of the threads.
 It’s actually crazy, this was turning out to be a brilliant experience, and quite a learning curve too.
 Ben walked me through it all.
 I was upfront and honest that I was out of my depth and he explained everything, every little detail, amazing service, honestly.
 The Best Tailor in Bangkok?
 Now I was starting to get it.

 After that, all your preferences are recorded on their tailor-made app (see what I did there?) so you can always check what you’ve ordered, and easily order additional stuff in the future, and then the first measurements begin.

 The first fitting is what I assumed the ENTIRE process would be.
-Legs, chest, arms etc. I honestly thought that would be my whole experience, not considering the one hour plus I had already had with my discussions about suits and fabrics!
+Legs, chest, arms, etc. I honestly thought that would be my whole experience, not considering the one-hour plus I had already had with my discussions about suits and fabrics!
 And it turns out that this is merely fitting 1, or 3/4/5 depending on what you need.
 This is why these guys are number one I guess.
 So we took all my measurements, and the process was underway!
-At this juncture, you organise the second fitting.
+At this juncture, you organize the second fitting.